 How the old graphic standards are making a comeback

-Sometimes, the greatest designs are the simplest yet most effective.
+Sometimes, the greatest designs are the simplest yet most effective (check our portfolio to see ours!).
 This is especially true with the Design Research Unit’s graphics for British Rail in 1966.
 Most of their design language is still in use, though diluted by the rail franchisee’s corporate images.
 In the last two years, The Cooperative have revived their 1968 clover leaf logo, with a modern twist (using the Avenir typeface family instead of Helvetica).
 In the US of A, there is a publisher who has committed to print the old graphic standards, in hardback book form.